vinayjain18/Fluence/README.md

 # Fluence: Idea Generating Machine

 Fluence is your copilot for helping you generate ideas for your Instagram as per your niche and industry.
-Currently, it can help you generate 1 or 2 week of ideas at a time.
+It is not your regular Chatgpt response which give general plan instead it create plan customized for your account.

 ## Tech Stack:
 - Streamlit(for building web app)
 - instaloader(for scraping IG profile and posts)
-- Llama 3(through meta_ai_api)

-## Future work:
-- Trying to add OpenAI/Claude API for fast response
+- OpenAI API

-- Would include Langchain to build complex llm structure for specific tasks
+## Working:
+- First, it takes the creator industry, niche and Instagram username
+- Then, it scrape their instagram profile and extract their bio and latest 10 posts
+- All this data along with the prompt is paas to the OpenAI API and return the output
+- The output is in JSON format and user can download the content plan generated in text file

 ### You can access the app here - https://fluence.streamlit.app/